dwhenson/personal-site/src/posts/20181027-what-the-html.md

 ---
 title: What the HTML?
-sub-title: How I learned (the basics of) HTML - in a few short months
+subtitle: How I learned (the basics of) HTML - in a few short months
 lead: With some dedication, patience, and access to online tutorials and a couple of good reference books, managing, if not mastering, HTML is totally do-able.
 date: 2018-10-27
 tags:
   - "Learning"
+  - "testing"
 ---

 _EDIT: I wrote this just after I started learning but updated it with new resources and links just before I launched my personal site three years later._